Saika-crrao/dsml-model-analysis/README.md

 - Challenges in multimodal alignment
 - Importance of evaluation beyond raw outputs

-This repository focuses on conceptual understanding and analysis rather than full implementations.
+This repository focuses on model evaluation, analysis, and comparative understanding rather than full end-to-end implementations.